Thirudathe: Soundtrack

 The music was composed by S. M. Subbaiah Naidu.
-Lyrics by Pattukkottai Kalyanasundaram, Kannadasan, Ku.
-Sa.
-Krishnamurthy, Ku.
-Ma.
-Balasubramaniam, M. K. Athmanathan, Muthukoothan and Ra.
-Pazhanisami.
 The song "Ennaruge Nee Irundhal" was composed by Viswanathan–Ramamoorthy.
 It was recorded for an earlier film produced by A. L. S. Productions, but was not used due to that film's length.
 With the permission of S. M. Subbaiah Naidu, producer A. L. Srinivasan used that song in this film.
 However, credit was not given to Viswanathan–Ramamoorthy in the title.

 Release and reception

 Thirudathe was released on 23 March 1961.
+Kanthan of Kalki gave the film a favourable review for many aspects, including Neelakanta's direction, the cast performances and the music.
 The film was a commercial success, running for 100 days in theatre.
 According to Ashish Rajadhyaksha and Paul Willemen in the book Encyclopedia of Indian Cinema, for Ramachandran this marked a beginning of transition to roles that had "a contemporary setting", as opposed to period settings.
 Historian M. S. S. Pandian considers the film "inaugurated the MGR persona of a subaltern in the service of society", a trend that continued through the 1970s.